Mineola Black Spiders

 The Mineola Black Spiders, also called the Texas Black Spiders, were an independent, generally all-black baseball team.
-They originated in and were loosely based from Mineola, Texas.
+They originated in and were loosely based in Mineola, Texas.

-As a non-league barnstorming team, they often headquartered in other parts of the nation, especially northern Iowa, from 1932 until at least 1937.
-They were reported to have headquartered in Mason City, Iowa, Charles City, Iowa, and Waverly, Iowa.
+As a non-league barnstorming team, they were often headquartered in other parts of the nation, especially northern Iowa, from 1932 until at least 1937.
+They were reported to have been headquartered in Mason City, Iowa, Charles City, Iowa, and Waverly, Iowa.
 Some newspaper accounts also list them as the Fort Worth Black Spiders as well as the Texas Black Spiders from Galveston, Texas.

 Vernon "V.A."
-Klingaman, an Iowa native who settled in Mineola in the late 1920s, formed the team, which first began traveling in 1930s.
+Klingaman, an Iowa native who settled in Mineola in the late 1920s, formed the team, which first began traveling in the 1930s.
 Eventually attracting players from outside Mineola, Texas, they barnstormed throughout the nation in the 1930s, and likely traveled into Mexico with a team featuring Buck O'Neil.
 The Spiders played until at least 1941.

 History

 Origin

 A generally all-black barnstorming baseball team, the Spiders hailed from Mineola, Texas, where Klingaman formed the team.
 The Spiders entered tournaments and barnstormed across the country as they attracted strong players from outside Mineola.
 They first traveled in 1932, and continued traveling until at least 1941.

 Referred to in newspapers as the Texas Black Spiders, they were often noted as the "Champions of Texas".
 Other sources list them as the Black Spiders of Mineola although some accounts also listed them as the Texas Black Spiders of Galveston or the Fort Worth Black Spiders.
 They were entered into the National Semi-Pro Baseball Tournament as the Waverly, Iowa, Black Spiders.

 The team first set out for the Midwest in a black school bus with the team's name on the side.
 The bus had no windows and featured a cobweb in the back.